farizaotearoa/Learning-git/README.md

-This repository is for my first git commit
+This repository is for learning git and my first git commit